 - “Find My” now includes items (including AirTags)

 - Apple Watch can do multiple timers for the first time.

 watchOS 8.1 features

-One month after releasing watchOS 8, Apple made available watchOS 8.1.
+One month after releasing watchOS 8, Apple made watchOS 8.1 available.
 Unfortunately, this update doesn’t bring a lot to the Apple Watch.

-- COVID-19 vaccination card support that allows you to present verifiable vaccination information form Apple Wallet;
+- COVID-19 vaccination card support that allows you to present verifiable vaccination information from Apple Wallet;

 - Always On may not display the time accurately for some users when their wrist is down.